 NT Feed In Tariff Information

-When it came to economic return, the Northern Territory was the best place in the nation to install rooftop solar panels in Australia.
-There was plenty of sunshine and NT had the last remaining generous solar feed-in tariff for new installations.
+For a long time, the Northern Territory was the best place in Australia to install rooftop solar.
+This was thanks to high levels of sunshine and the NT having the last remaining generous feed-in tariffs for new installations.

-But on April 5, 2020, the Northern Territory Government announced a new standard Feed in Tariff (FiT) of 8.3 cents per kWh (ex.
-GST) was to apply to all new business and residential solar installations up to 30kW capacity.
+This came to an end on April 5, 2020, when the Northern Territory Government announced a new standard Feed-in Tariff (FiT) of 9.13 cents per kWh was to apply to all new business and residential solar installations up to 30kW capacity.
 Existing installations were to keep the previous rate for a while – but more on this below.

 But there’s still plenty of sunshine, so solar is still certainly worth it in NT.
 However, the payback period will now be longer.